JoseLSB/internationalization-with-enum/README.md

-# Internationalization With Enum in Java
+# Internationalization With Enum

+This is a simple internationalization test with ENUM in Java.